 - Mersey Community Hospital, Latrobe (pregnancy care only, birthing services provided by the nearby North West Private Hospital and the Launceston General Hospital)

 - North West Private Hospital, Burnie (also offers public patient care)

 - Calvary Lenah Valley Hospital, Hobart (also offers public care)

-A home birth may be suitable for women with healthy low-risk pregnancies.
-You can be transferred to hospital during labour if you would like, or if there are problems.
+A home birth may be suitable for healthy low-risk pregnancies.
+You can be transferred to hospital during labour if you request it, or if there are problems.
 Talk to your local hospital or health facility to find out what help you can get if you need it urgently.
-You might need to find out what ambulance services are available, and make a back-up booking during pregnancy at the nearest large hospital.

 Birthing on country

-Aboriginal and Torres Strait Islander women who want to be seen by Indigenous midwives can contact:
+If you want to be seen by indigenous midwives, you can contact:

 If you need to travel a long distance from home to access care, you might be able to claim back some of your travel and accommodation expenses through the Patient Travel Assistance Scheme (PTAS).